Anita-084/manageiq/README.md

 ### Manage containers, virtual machines, networks, and storage from a single platform

-ManageIQ is an open-source Management Platform that delivers the insight, control, and automation that enterprises need to address the challenges of managing hybrid IT environments.
+MCM is an open-source Management Platform that delivers the insight, control, and automation that enterprises need to address the challenges of managing hybrid IT environments.
 It has the following feature sets: